Bernie-2016/signin/README.md

-# bernie-tickets
+# signin-frontend

-Code for BernieTickets.com.
-React + React-Router + CoffeeScript + Firebase
+Frontend to sign people in at Bernie events.
+React + React-Router + CoffeeScript

 ## Development